gabrielalarenas-cloud/field-stories-to-donor-updates/README.md

 I created this project as a proof of work for the ElevenLabs Impact Strategy & Operations role.

 My background is in strategic operations, partnerships, donor reporting, and cross-functional execution across international environments.
 I have worked in nonprofit, education, travel, real estate, and growth-stage operational contexts.
+I have been in advisory roles for NGOs in healthcare and projects focused on mental health.

 This project reflects the type of work I am most interested in: turning a promising technology into a responsible, repeatable, real-world operating model.